jontrejo5/CybersecurityFinalProject/README.md

 The Advanced Port Scanner helps analyze the users system for potential vulnerabilities by getting an IP and scanning the ports within a user defined range.
 The program is built using Python.

 ## Usage
---* Type in the name of the IP address that you want to scan.
+⋅⋅*Type in the name of the IP address that you want to scan.
 Typically, on a local system you would want to just type in localhost.
 --* Choose the starting port and ending port that you would want to scan.
 --* Click the submit button or press enter
 --* Wait for the process to finish